ssst0n3/docker_secret/README.md

 ## for test
-if you want to test your code, you can use environment DEVELOPMENT and set volume "/tmp/secret:/tmp/secret", we will copy all secrets to /tmp/secret/, and set the permission to 0755.
+if you want to test your code, you can use environment DEVELOPMENT and set volume "/tmp/secret:/tmp/secret", we will copy all secrets to /tmp/secret/, and set the permission of dir `/tmp/secret` to 0755.

 you can see example here:
 * [docker-compose_test.yml](https://github.com/ssst0n3/docker_secret/blob/master/example/docker-compose_test.yml)